 Corporate Governance Matters

-- The Committee shall be responsible for any tasks assigned to it in the Company’s Corporate Governance Guidelines.
+- The Committee shall be responsible for any tasks assigned to it in the Corporation’s Corporate Governance Guidelines.

-- The Committee shall oversee compliance with the Company’s Corporate Governance Guidelines and Code of Business Conduct and Ethics and report on such compliance to the Board.
-The Committee shall also review and consider any requests for waivers of the Company’s Corporate Governance Guidelines or Code of Business Conduct and Ethics for the Company’s directors, executive officers and other senior financial officers, and shall make a recommendation to the Board with respect to such request for a waiver.
+- The Committee shall oversee compliance with the Corporation’s Corporate Governance Guidelines and Code of Business Conduct and Ethics and report on such compliance to the Board.
+The Committee shall also review and consider any requests for waivers of the Corporation’s Corporate Governance Guidelines or Code of Business Conduct and Ethics for the Corporation’s directors, executive officers and other senior financial officers, and shall make a recommendation to the Board with respect to such request for a waiver.

 - The Committee shall review potential conflicts of interest involving directors and shall determine whether such director or directors may vote on any issue as to which there may be a conflict.

-- The Committee shall review all related party transactions and determine whether such transactions are appropriate for the Company to undertake.
+- The Committee shall review all related party transactions and determine whether such transactions are appropriate for the Corporation to undertake and in accordance with any applicable law.
 If so, the Committee is authorized to approve such transactions.

 Reporting to the Board